manuelgerardzuccaro/ReformulatingAgent/README.md

 ## Features

-- **Multi‑style rewriting**: choose from “ironico”, “empatico”, “professionale” and “poetico”.
+- **Multi‑style rewriting**: choose from "ironic", "empathetic", "professional", "poetic".
 - **Interactive CLI**: enter text and select a style in the terminal, or pass arguments via command line.
 - **Powered by Ollama**: leverages a local model (e.g. `codellama`) running on Ollama.
 - **Easily extensible**: add new styles or models by updating just a few lines of code.